mosip/commons/README.md

     ```

 ## Deploy
-To deploy Commons services on Kubernetes cluster using Dockers refer to [mosip-infra](https://github.com/mosip/mosip-infra/tree/v1.2.0/deployment/v3/mosip/kernel)
+To deploy Commons services on Kubernetes cluster using Dockers refer to [Sandbox Deployment](https://docs.mosip.io/1.2.0/deployment/sandbox-deployment)

 ## Configuration
 Refer to the [configuration guide](docs/configuration.md).